sunjerry019/photonLauncher/linux/README.md

 Mostly for archival and backup purposes.

+## users.txt

+This file contains the info for users on all the computers.
+This is for easy ssh-ing.

 ## quotes.txt

 Copy and pasted stuff.
 Need to update as time goes by.....

 Arranged by time.
 Top is the earliest (2 Dec, 2013)